jpSimkins/Drupal2WordPress-Plugin/README.md

 - [ ] Add multi-lingual import option (a site I need to import uses two languages so I have duplicate content as each post has two versions)
 - [ ] Add Drupal version selector to allow for 6 and 8 to be added
 - [ ] L10n

+## Known Issues
+- [ ] Page tags seems to have been broken.
+That or I messed up previously and thought they had tags.
+I'm looking into this now